The best restaurants in Mexico City range from world-class fine dining to a century-old restaurant in the historic center.

-I returned three more times in the following 12 months, trying more new restaurants on every visit.
+I became a fan of the Latin American megacity on that second trip.
+I returned three more times in the following 12 months, trying more new restaurants every visit.

-I had my sixth trip planned for April 2020, with plans to re-visit Pujol, Quintonil, and Sud 777 as well as try more new places; however, I've had to postpone it indefinitely.
+My sixth trip was planned for April 2020, with plans to revisit Pujol, Quintonil, and Sud 777 and try more of the best places; however, I've had to postpone it.

-My list of the ten best restaurants in Mexico City is based on five trips.
-I've grouped them according to whether they're modern or historic.
+My list of the best restaurants in Mexico City is based on these five trips, and I've grouped them according to whether they're modern or historic.

-Mexico City's modern restaurants are led by a new generation of young Mexican chefs, many of whom have spent time training in Europe or the United States.
+Mexico City's best modern restaurants are led by a new generation of young Mexican chefs who have spent time training in Europe or the United States.

-Applying contemporary cooking techniques with local ingredients and traditional recipes, they've helped to elevate Mexican cuisine.
+Applying contemporary cooking techniques with local ingredients and traditional recipes has helped elevate Mexican cuisine.

 Chief among Mexico's best chefs is Enrique Olvera, who trained at The Culinary Institute of America before opening Pujol in 2000.